itayz1e/HOME-ASSIGNMENT-KRIEF-ALBATROS/README.md

     Description: Uploads a file, stores metadata in the database, and processes it asynchronously.
     Request Body: key = "file" value = select file
     Response: documentId of the uploaded document.

+This project was created by [Itay Amosi](https://github.com/itayz1e).
+Feel free to reach out if you have any questions or feedback.